jrlanglois/sundew/README.md

 # sundew

-An easy to use cross-platform C/C++ cryptography library.
+An easy to use cross-platform C++ cryptography library.

+# Goals

+* To be simple as possible, where maintainability is prioritised
+* Consistent in style and language
+* Easily adoptable
+* C++98 compatible